 The Mid-Atlantic Region was established in 1957 and included North Carolina, South Carolina, Virginia and West Virginia.
 The Durham, NC chapter was the first chapter in the region, and was the sixth of the first ten charter chapters of the National Organization.
 The first Mid-Atlantic Regional Teen Conference was held in November 1953 in Newport News, VA.
 The Raleigh, NC chapter hosted the first Mid-Atlantic Mother's Regional Conference in 1959, under the direction of Regional Director Eva Miller.
 Ingrid Miller of Charlotte, NC served as National President from 1998-2000.
 The region has also hosted five National Conventions: 1954 Durham, NC; 1972, Roanoke, VA; 1986 Norfolk, VA; 2000 Charlotte, NC; and 2014 Charlotte, NC.

 Although the Mid-Atlantic Region is one of the smallest regions, we have continued to implement the programming and legislative agenda of the National Organization.
-With only 29 chapters, the Marvelous Mid-Atlantic has and will continue to work to provide great experience for our children and be a force for positive and lasting change in our communities. #LongLiveJack&Jill
+With 32 chapters, the Marvelous Mid-Atlantic has and will continue to work to provide great experience for our children and be a force for positive and lasting change in our communities. #LongLiveJack&Jill

 We believe all children can embrace who they are,